rtdoh55/power-outage-analysis/README.md

-**The columns we found relevant were ** 1.CUSTOMERS.AFFECTED: The total customers affected 2.POPULATION: The total population of the area 3.CLIMATE.REGION: the climate region of the area 4.U.S._STATE: the state in the US where the outage occurred 5.MONTH: the month when the outage occurred 6.CLIMATE.CATEGORY: how hot or cold the climate was during the outage 7.OUTAGE.DURATION: Time of
+**The columns we found relevant were ** 1.CUSTOMERS.AFFECTED: The total customers affected 2.POPULATION: The total population of the area 3.CLIMATE.REGION: The climate region of the area 4.U.S._STATE: The state in the US where the outage occurred 5.MONTH: The month When the outage occurred 6.CLIMATE.CATEGORY: How hot or cold the climate was during the outage 7.OUTAGE.DURATION: Time duration of the outage 8.CUSTOMERS.AFFECTED: Numbers of customers of the electric company affected by the outage 9.TOTAL.CUSTOMERS: Total number of customers of the electric company 10.POPULATION: Population of the area 11.PCT_WATER_INLAND: What percentage of water is inland in the area 12.OBS: index
-8.CUSTOMERS.AFFECTED:
-9.TOTAL.CUSTOMERS:
-10.POPULATION:
-11.PCT_WATER_INLAND:
-12.OBS as our index

 # Plot of Year
 <iframe src="assets/Year_plot.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%" ></iframe>